-- Pediatrics– Parents or designated substitutes may visit at any time.
-Recommended hours for other visitors are 1-8 p.m.
+- Pediatrics – Parents or designated substitutes may visit at any time.
+Recommended hours for other visitors are 1 p.m. to 8 p.m.
 One parent or designated substitute may sleep overnight in the room.

-- Maternity-Labor and Delivery Phase: Support persons are allowed during this period at the discretion of the attending physician and/or nurse.
-After delivery – fathers, siblings and grandparents will be permitted to visit at any time, however, children must be accompanied and supervised by an adult.
-Recommended hours for other visitors are 1-8 p.m.
+- Maternity, Labor and Delivery – Labor/Delivery Phase: Support persons and others designated by the patient will be allowed during this period at the discretion of the attending physician and/or nurse.
+After Delivery: Fathers, siblings, and grandparents will be permitted to visit at any time: however, children must be accompanied and supervised by an adult.
+Recommended hours for other visitors are 1 p.m. to 8 p.m.

-- Surgical Services– Patients may have a designated visitor before and after surgery; visitors can wait in any of the unit lounges.
-Parents of children 11 years and under may go into the operating room for induction of anesthesia and/or to the PACU if desired – this may also apply to older children in certain circumstances
+- Surgical Services – Patients may have a designated visitor before and after surgery; visitors can wait in any of the unit lounges.
+Parents of children 11 years and under may go into the operating room for induction of anesthesia; one support person may visit in the post-anesthesia care unit after the patient has stabilized.

 If you have special circumstances that do not follow our visiting hours, tell a nurse or unit manager so we can work to meet your needs.